ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: ProDER: Our Proposed Approach

 While methods such as DER and DER++ alleviate forgetting via experience replay and logit distillation, they lack mechanisms to explicitly structure the feature space, making them vulnerable to representation drift, the progressive shift of feature embeddings for old classes during new task training.

 ProDER addresses this limitation through a prototype-guided regularization strategy.
+While the concept of prototypes is not new in CL~\cite{pmlr-v202-asadi23a,Aghasanli_2025_CVPR,De_Lange_2021_ICCV,10058177}, ProDER offers a cohesive and finely tuned framework that embeds prototype guidance into DER++.
+ProDER fuses prototype-level regularization (pulling examples toward their class centroids and pushing different centroids apart) with DER++’s soft-target logit distillation, a prototype-aware sampling strategy, and a multi-objective optimization schedule.
+The result is a coordinated mechanism where (i) the semantic losses produce compact, well-separated class embeddings, (ii) exemplars are selected with respect to those embeddings to maximize replay utility, and (iii) distillation preserves prior decision boundaries.

-While the concept of prototypes is not new in CL~\cite{pmlr-v202-asadi23a,Aghasanli_2025_CVPR,De_Lange_2021_ICCV,10058177}, ProDER presents a unified and carefully tuned framework that combines prototypes with DER++, fusing feature-level regularization (attraction + repulsion) with logit-level distillation, a memory-aware sample strategy and multi-objective optimization to reinforce feature stability and class separability across tasks.
-At the core of ProDER is the use of class prototypes, empirical mean embeddings of features belonging to each class,as stable anchors in the representation space.
-Specifically, ProDER introduces the Semantic Prototype Alignment (SPA) Loss which is composed by (i) an attraction loss and (ii) a repulsion loss (see Figure \ref{fig:Semantic_Prototype_Alignment}).
+At the core of ProDER is the use of class prototypes, empirical mean embeddings of features belonging to each class, as stable anchors in the representation space.
+Specifically, ProDER introduces the Semantic Prototype Alignment (SPA) Loss, which is composed of (i) an attraction loss and (ii) a repulsion loss (see Figure \ref{fig:Semantic_Prototype_Alignment}).

 For each new class $c$ during a generic task $t$, a prototype vector $\mathbf{p}_c$ is computed as the mean feature embedding of all available samples: